-As of March 17, 2003, the record date for the determination of persons entitled to vote at the Meeting, there were 10,322,553 of the Company's Common Shares, par value \$1.00 per share ("Common Shares"), outstanding.
-Each Common Share is entitled to one vote.
-This Proxy Statement and accompanying proxy card are being first mailed or otherwise distributed to shareholders on or about March 24, 2003.
+As of March 15, 2004, the record date for the determination of persons entitled to vote at the Meeting, there were 10,681,148 of the Company's Common Shares, par value \$1.00 per share ("Common Shares"), outstanding and 172,500 shares of the Company's 3.25% Redeemable Cumulative Convertible Perpetual Preferred Stock with no par value ("Preferred Shares") outstanding.
+Each Common Share and each Preferred Share is entitled to one vote.
+In connection with the election of Directors, holders of Common Shares and of Preferred Shares vote together as one class.
+This Proxy Statement and accompanying proxy card are being first mailed or otherwise distributed to shareholders on or about March 22, 2004.